yugabyte/yugabyte-db/docs/content/preview/integrations/spring-framework/sd-jpa.md

 ## Quick start

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in [Build an Application](/preview/quick-start/build-apps/java/ysql-spring-data/) in the Quick Start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](../develop/build-apps/additional-examples/java/ysql-spring-data/) in the Quick Start section.

 ## Project dependencies

-Spring Data JPA can be used with both YugabyteDB JDBC driver and the upstream Postgres JDBC driver.
+Spring Data JPA can be used with both YugabyteDB JDBC driver and the upstream PostgreSQL JDBC driver.

 ### Maven dependency